Course Title: Global History and Security

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.

-The assessment is designed to facilitate your development your knowledge of the course content, and develop your analytical, strategic and communicative capabilities.
+The assessment is designed to help develop your knowledge of the course content and your analytical, strategic and communicative capabilities.

 Feedback will be given on all assessment tasks.